ady00/JustNote/README.md

 # lec-hacks

-Repository for the Foothill-A Team of LEC-Hacks, from 11/18 to 11/20.
+Repository for the Foothill-A Team of LEC-Hacks 2022.

+JustNote: A smart and personal diary system for mental and emotional wellness.

 Deploying: